hugomf/multipass-lxd-conf/README.md

 lxc network create macvlan0 --type=macvlan parent=eth0
 ```

-* In order to run amazonlinux instances we need cgroup v1, to do that we need to download the image and unset the requirements cgroup
+* In order to run amazonlinux instances we need cgroup v1, we need to download the image and unset the requirements cgroup

 ```shell
 lxc image copy images:amazonlinux/2023/arm64 local: --copy-aliases